Phil Banks

 iOS

-Increasing profit for farmers by managing the reproductive health of dairy cows wearing smart collars
+Creating environmentally friendly farms by managing the reproductive health of dairy cows using wearables and machine learning

 Introduction